Are you looking for more information on low carb diets?

 - Potatoes, sweet potatoes, and other starchy carbs

 Low Carb Seems Expensive: How Can I Spend Less?

-There are various ways to save money, and here are some ideas;
+There are also various ways to save money, so here are some ideas;

 - Consider buying frozen foods – they are often just as nutritious as the fresh option.

 - Instead of buying single portions, buy your favorite foods in bulk for large discounts.

 - Opt for cheaper (yet nutritious) food choices like eggs and organ meats.